SteadyCadence/api-docs/content/06-records.md

 DELETE /api/v1/organizations/{organization_slug}/projects/{project_slug}/parties/{party_id}/
 ```

-Use the above method and endpoint to delete a party.
+Use this method and endpoint to delete a party.

 URL Parameter | Description
 ---|---
-`organization_slug` | The slug provided for the organization, which can be found by locating the organization in the [list of all organizations](#list-organizations)
+`organization_slug` | The slug provided for the organization, which can be found by locating the organization in the [list of all organizations](#list-organizations).
 `project_slug` | The slug provided for the project, which can be found by [listing all of the projects in an organization](#list-all-projects).
 `party_id` | The unique ID generated for the specific party, which can be found by [listing all of the parties](#list-parties).